-How to train your dog to voluntarily wear a muzzle and love it!
+How to train your dog to voluntarily and enthusiastically wear a muzzle!

 Your dog should never look like this during training.
 You can see the whites of her eyes, her tongue is sticking out, her ears are back, her body tense, and head turned to the side.
 Learn more about body language here!

 I do NOT recommend nylon, cloth or leather muzzles like the one pictured to the right because they close the mouth and prevent your dog from panting, drinking, and taking treats.
 They can be scary and uncomfortable to wear and can cause your dog to become dangerously overheated if worn for more than a few minutes.

 Check out the step by step instructions below!